lb-/website/pages/index.md

 title: "Welcome"
 ---

-Aspiring digital nomad, futurist, systems thinker and Christian.
 Absolutely passionate to understand how things work, create and improve systems.
 My name is LB (pronounced 'Albi') and this site has a bit of info to help you get to know me.

 <a name="process"></a>
 ## Process